TeMeta/sas-appfitter/README.md

 This project is under the Apache v2.0 license.

-In the spirit of open-source, you are encouraged to share modifications and improvements back to this repository.
+In the spirit of open-source, you are encouraged to use this code provided that you share modifications and improvements back to this repository.

 If you can't find one of the adapters you need, develop a new adapter and plug in to the appfitter ecosystem.
 The better the collection of adapters here, the easier it will make it to develop applications with SAS